 The association DemocracyNet aims at offering a light structure to facilitate collaborations among researchers in democracy studies.
 It provides opportunities and structural support for members’ projects that correspond to at least one of its two guiding aims:

-- Foster interdisciplinary exchange and collaboration on projects among researchers
+- Research: foster interdisciplinary exchange and collaboration on projects among researchers in democracy studies

-- Make academic debates accessible to a wider, non-academic audience
+- Transfer: make academic debates on democracy accessible to a wider, non-academic audience

 Role of the association

 DemocracyNet does not provide funding, but a formal structure that facilitates the organization of various kinds of projects and collaborations.
 The organization of events and the functioning of the association takes place on a voluntary basis.

 It offers a network of democracy studies researchers ready to share their experience and organizes workshops to foster new collaborations.
 It can help mediatise and announce events organized by one or several of its members through its website, Facebook page, Twitter page, and public mailling list.